thoth-station/kebechet/kebechet/managers/update/README.rst

 Kebechet Update Manager
 -----------------------

-This manager is responsible for automatic updates of packages in a repository based on `Pipfile` or `requirements.txt` file.
+This manager is responsible for automatic updates of dependencies in a repository based on `Pipfile` or `requirements.txt` file.

 A prerequisite for this manager is to have `Pipfile`, `requirements.in` or `requirements-dev.in` present in the repo.